aid8/Ascension/README.md

         Purpose: Delete the Teacher from the database

         Function: GetTeacherData()
-        Parameters: TeacherID
+        Parameters: TeacherID, Type
-        Purpose: Retrieve the data stored in Teacher object
+        Purpose: Retrieve the data stored in Teacher object, or returns query's result if Type is equal to 1

         Function: GetTeachers()
         Parameters: